istiyak1/manageapp/README.md

 # manageapp
-## this project is based on tailwindcs
+## this project is based on tailwindcss